Skip to content

 Not getting a Suica/Pasmo card

-Buying individual metro tickets wastes 5–10 minutes every ride.
-Get a Suica at the airport and top up.
-Works on all trains, buses, even convenience stores.
+Buying individual metro tickets wastes 5–10 minutes every ride and the fare calculation is confusing.
+Get a Suica at the airport and top up as needed.
+Works on all trains, buses, convenience stores, and vending machines.
+This is the single most important practical tip for Tokyo.

 🚅